Breakdown of quantization in nonlinear Thouless pumping: Breakdown of the adiabatic path due to the emergence of self-crossing bands

-\emph{Breakdown of the adiabatic path due to the emergence of loop structures.\textemdash} The breakdown of adiabaticity in the intermediate nonlinearity regime must be investigated.
-To that end we examine the nonlinear energy spectrum of the system, using an iterative approach~\cite{Note1}.
-In doing so we take as trial states at any given time $t$ the eigenstates of the corresponding linear model, the results of which are shown in Fig.~\ref{fig:EnergySpectrumsPRL}.
+The breakdown of adiabaticity in the intermediate nonlinearity regime must be investigated.
+To that end we examine the nonlinear energy spectrum of the system, using an iterative approach described in \ref{app:A}.
+In doing so we take as trial states at any given time $t$ the eigenstates of the corresponding linear model, along with the nonlinear eigenstates found at the previous time step, in order to obtain a large number of instantaneous stationary states of the nonlinear Hamiltonian and compute their energy, the results of which are shown in figure~\ref{fig:EnergySpectrumWeakStrong} for the weak and strong nonlinear regime, and in figure~\ref{fig:IntermediateCase}-a) for the intermediate nonlinear regime.
 The curves are color-coded by the expectation value of position of the state on the lattice modulo 2, i.e., the size of a unit cell.
-In the case of the strongly localized solitons that make up the majority of the energy spectrum, the expectation values of position correspond to the positions of the peak of the solitons, giving their exact localization in a unit cell.
+In the case of the strongly localized solitons that make up the majority of the energy spectrum, the symmetry of the wavefunction around its peak (as shown in figures~\ref{fig:EnergySpectrumWeakStrong}-c,d)) implies that the expectation values of position correspond to the positions of the peak of the solitons, giving their exact localization in a unit cell.
 Note that the energy bands corresponding to soliton states are highly degenerate, since solitons can live at any unit cell in the bulk.

+In the weakly nonlinear regime of figure~\ref{fig:EnergySpectrumWeakStrong}-a), the lowest band corresponds to the pumped solitons, while the third band is another soliton band that is not involved in the pumping process.
+All the other bands are delocalized bulk states (with $\operatorname{IPR}(\ket{\Psi}) > 100$).
+The quantized pumping by one unit cell is clear from the color-coding of the band and is made possible by the continuity in the energy band that can be followed adiabatically.

+However, as nonlinearity strength increases, the energy spectrum of the system will undergo radical transformations, as shown in figure~\ref{fig:BifurcatingSolitons}.